dodgymike/hackrf-wiki/Updating-Firmware.md

 If you get an error that mentions HACKRF_ERROR_NOT_FOUND, check out the [FAQ](https://github.com/mossmann/hackrf/wiki/FAQ#i-cant-seem-to-access-my-hackrf-under-linux).
 It's often a permissions problem that can be quickly solved.

 ## Updating the CPLD

-Required CPLD updates are more rare than firmware updates.

 To update to the latest CPLD image, first update the SPI flash firmware, libhackrf, and hackrf-tools.
 Then: